NPR's Terence Samuel to lead USA Today

 In reporting for his 2010 book on the U.S. Senate, called The Upper House, Samuel became trapped in a snowbank in rural Montana after taking the wrong turn leaving the farm of a local Democratic politician named Jon Tester.
 Tester, who is now running for his fourth term in the Senate, hauled Samuel's car out of the snow using a tractor.

-More recently, Samuel became the target of ire from conservative activists online after he said the network didn't "want to waste our time on stories that are not really stories" in explaining why it didn't follow the New York Post's reporting on a laptop linked to Hunter Biden.
+More recently, Samuel became the target of ire from conservative activists online after he said NPR didn't "want to waste our time on stories that are not really stories" in explaining why it didn't follow The New York Post's reporting on a laptop linked to Hunter Biden.
 The quote was isolated and promoted on social media by the office of the network's public editor.

-At the time, NPR had been refused access to review any of the materials on which the Post based it.
-Subsequent reporting, much later, by the Washington Post and the New York Times, appears to have bolstered the authenticity of the laptop and to have undercut some of the grander claims made by the New York Post.
+At the time, NPR had been refused access to review any of the materials on which the Post based its story.
+Subsequent reporting, much later, by The Washington Post and The New York Times, appears to have bolstered the authenticity of the laptop and to have undercut some of the grander claims made by The New York Post.
 Samuel publicly appeared unfazed, focusing on the network's reporting.

+NPR will conduct a national search for Samuel's replacement, Edith Chapin, the interim senior vice president of news, said in a note to staff.

+"We will be looking to hire someone as soon as possible," she said.

 Disclosure: This story was reported and written by NPR Media Correspondent David Folkenflik.
 It was edited by Deputy Business Editor Emily Kopp.
 Under NPR's protocol for reporting on itself, no NPR corporate official or news executive reviewed this story before it was posted publicly.